coffeemug/defstartup/_drafts/productivity.md

 # Meetings

-A large portion of your e-mail will likely be requests for meetings.
-Meetings come in two varieties -- __networking__ (e.g. let's grab coffee and see what happens), and __procedural__ (e.g. the Monday morning sprint meeting).
+A large portion of your e-mail will likely be requests for meetings (e.g. let's grab coffee and see what happens).

 My personal view on networking/area-of-luck meetings (and conferences) is that they're amplifiers of your work.
 If you're doing something